Shaiq1217/Shaiq1217/README.md

 [![Mail Badge](https://img.shields.io/badge/-shaiqi2001-c0392b?style=flat&labelColor=c0392b&logo=gmail&logoColor=white)](mailto:shaiqi2001@gmail.com)
 </div>

-- 🔭 I’m currently working as a Research Intern for <a href = "https://nastp.brightspyre.com/jobs">NASTAP</a> (National Aerospace Science and Technology Park)

 - 📫 How to reach me: Send something my way @ shaiqi2001@gmail.com

 - ⚡ Fun fact: I am fascinated by concepts of philosophy and how it plays a role in society.